markempey/QuickHorizon/README.md

 -release mouse to set field azimuth

-5)Digitize dots along the apparent horizon in the image ("Tools", "Digitize")
+5) Digitize dots along the apparent horizon in the image ("Tools", "Digitize")

-6)Export to CSV file with image pixel coordinates, elevation and azimuth ("file", "export csv")
+6) Export to CSV file with image pixel coordinates, elevation and azimuth ("file", "export csv")

 Extra: